 Roadway improvements should facilitate vehicle, pedestrian, and bicycle movement.
-Some recommended improvements are necessary to improve circulation around and within the Town Center while other roads primarily provide access to new development.
-Roadway system will emphasize pedestrian and bicycle travel and promote transit use.
+Some recommended improvements are necessary to improve circulation around and within the Town Center while other roads primarily provide access to new development and will be paid for by the property owners.
+Although road construction is kept to a minimum to reduce costs and minimize impacts, the roadway system will emphasize pedestrian and bicycle travel and promote transit use.

-To support the Town Center Plan, improvement concepts including roadway cross-sections specific to roadways supporting the Town Center were developed.
+To support the Town Center Plan improvement concepts including roadway cross-sections specific to roadways supporting the Town Center were developed.

-5.6.2 TOWN CENTER NONMOTORIZED FACILITIES
+5.6.2 Town Center Nonmotorized Facilities